Chadtech/elm-gulp-coffeescript-stylus-lodash-browserify-boilerplate/readme.md

 # Elm-0.17 Gulp Coffeescript Stylus Lodash Browserify Boilerplate

-Its basically a template development environment with all of my favorite dependendies.
+Its basically a template development environment with all of my favorite dependencies.
 It also might be useful to look at, if you are learning how to use Elm (especially you share my programming orientation).

 How to get going..
 ```